Trading Up

 Maybe the biggest challenge to how we think and feel about this question will be when companies that we consider to be local companies start acquiring rather than being acquired.

-Also in March 2021, at the same time as some in the media were debating the “loss” of Vend and Seequent, Xero announced two international acquisitions of their own in quick succession - firstly Planday based in Denmark and then Tickstar based in Sweden.
+Also in March 2021, at the same time as some in the media were debating the “loss” of Vend and Seequent, Xero announced two international acquisitions of their own in quick succession - firstly Planday based in Denmark then Tickstar based in Sweden.5

 What did these transactions mean for the startup ecosystems in Denmark and Sweden?
 Did they lose?
 Did we win?
-What was the transfer of value in these transactions (in total Xero paid ~NZ$285million for these two companies + possibly another NZ$46million based on future performance)?
+What was the transfer of value in these transactions (in total Xero paid ~NZ$285 million for these two companies and the promise of another NZ$46 million based on future performance)?
 Did either of these startups become a New Zealand company following their acquisition?
 What about Xero itself?
 Does the fact they now have some of their team based in Scandinavia make them more or less of a New Zealand company?

 When we find “ourselves” on the other side of the transaction like this the weakness of our thinking about sales is exposed.

-(I put “ourselves” in scare quotes there, because of course Xero itself is partly owned by shareholders based all over the world, so thinking of them as a 100% Pure New Zealand company is also flawed)
+(I put “ourselves” in scare quotes there, because Xero itself is owned by shareholders based all over the world, so thinking of them as a 100% Pure New Zealand company is also flawed)

 When a company is sold, in part or in full, it is just a trade.
 The local owners who are selling are importing capital.
-As a country that is entirely dependant on trade for our prosperity we should be able to get our heads around this idea.
+As a country that is entirely dependent on trade for our prosperity we should understand this.

-Some rare companies, like the onsen in Hayakawa, are family heirlooms.
-Some other startups are pets: we enjoy their company and they make us happy for as long as they survive.
-But, many others are livestock that are raised for a purpose.
+Some rare companies, like Partridge Jewellers, are family heirlooms.
+Some other startups are pets.
+We enjoy their company and they make us happy while they are alive.
+Many others are livestock that are raised for a purpose.
 That’s fine.
 We don’t need to feel bad about being the farmers in this metaphor.
 What we sell is not a rare and scarce resource, like land.
-We retain the expertise to make more!
+We retain the expertise to make more.
 What we receive in return is helpfully one of the inputs we need to continue to farm.

 Every single founder I know who has grown a great business and sold it has gone on to reinvest a significant portion of the proceeds of that exit into new early-stage ventures.
 And in many cases large amounts of their time and experience to go with that.